mnomanme/basicReactProject/README.md

 # Menu Project

 This project is covered full of react useState hook concepts.
-[Menu]()
+[Menu](https://basic-react-menu.netlify.app/)

 ## Menu is covered

 - ### Using my fake Data

+- ### Dynamic button approach

 If your run the project directory, you can run: